KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_EN.md

 #### 3.29.1.5.
 Serial Console Connection
 For test target classes requiring a serial console to interact with the bootloader (e.g. BeagleBoneTarget, EdgeRouterTarget, and GrubTarget), you need to specify a command to use to connect to the serial console of the target machine by using the TEST_SERIALCONTROL_CMD variable and optionally the TEST_SERIALCONTROL_EXTRA_ARGS variable.

-These cases could be a serial terminal program if the machine is connected to a local serial port, or a telnet or ssh command connecting to a remote console server.
+These cases could be a serial terminal program if the machine is connected to a local serial port, or a `telnet` or `ssh` command connecting to a remote console server.
 Regardless of the case, the command simply needs to connect to the serial console and forward that connection to standard input and output as any normal terminal program does.
 For example, to use the picocom terminal program on serial device `/dev/ttyUSB0` at 115200bps, you would set the variable as follows:
 ```
      TEST_SERIALCONTROL_CMD = "picocom /dev/ttyUSB0 -b 115200"
 ```
 For local devices where the serial port device disappears when the device reboots, an additional "serdevtry" wrapper script is provided.
-To use this wrapper, simply prefix the terminal command with ${COREBASE}/scripts/contrib/serdevtry:
+To use this wrapper, simply prefix the terminal command with `${COREBASE}/scripts/contrib/serdevtry`:
 ```
      TEST_SERIALCONTROL_CMD = "${COREBASE}/scripts/contrib/serdevtry picocom -b
 115200 /dev/ttyUSB0"